mcrowe/typescript-starter-module/README.md

 Publish to npm:

-Update the version in `package.json`, then publish using:
+1. Update the version in `package.json`

-> npm publish
+2. Build using `npm run build`

+3. Publish using `npm publish --access=public`